22 Oct Lessons From The StrongFirst Lifter (SFL) Barbell Certification

-I have to say that now the bench press may actually be one of the most technical lifts there is (again, this is excluding the Olympic lifts which are an entirely different strength skill).
+I have to say that now the bench press may actually be one of the most technical lifts there is (again, this is excluding the Olympic Weightlifting which is an entirely different strength skill).

 You might be thinking, why is the bench press technical and isn’t that just overcomplicating the lift?

-To get the most ouf of the lift in the safest and most efficient way possible, the bench press should be a technical lift.
+To get the most out of the lift in the safest and most efficient way possible, the bench press should be a technical lift.